 Filing of Thesis: Detailed instructions on the preparation of theses are available at: https://gradstudies.ucdavis.edu/students/filing.html.
 Deadline dates for filing are printed at: https://gradstudies.ucdavis.edu/students/calendar.html.
 Dates are also printed in the UCD General Catalog.
 You are responsible for observing the filing dates and for preparing the thesis in proper form.
 The thesis must be accompanied by a “University Library Agreement” form and the “Program Exit” form.

 MS Plan II (Comprehensive Examination) Requirements: Requires completion of 36 units of coursework at the upper division and graduate levels, including the core requirements, and satisfactory performance on a comprehensive examination.
 At least 2/3 of the units must be at the graduate level.
 Beyond the core requirements, students may choose electives from those recommended in the matrix or from the subsequent approved list of courses for the TTP program, with no restrictions on category (track).
 The comprehensive examination may be written or oral or both.
 You should ascertain in advance the general subject matter on which your committee will examine you and who will be on your committee.
 The MS exam is not “just a formality” and you should take it seriously.
-The three-person examination committee should include at least one person from each of the two program tracks, and should be qualified to examine you on at least four of the six core areas.
 Obviously it is to your advantage if you have actually taken the core classes in question from the committee members themselves.
 In addition, your Faculty Advisor may not be the Chair of the examination committee.
 When asking for the Graduate Adviser’s approval of the committee composition, you should clearly indicate what areas each member of the committee will be planning to cover on the exam.
 The Comprehensive Exam Committee Request form needs to be completed and returned to the Graduate Coordinator.
-You should not appear for this examination until you have been advanced to candidacy by Graduate Studies and received from us your Comprehensive Examination Report form, which will be completed after your examination.
-You should bring the following items to the exam:
+You should not appear for this examination until you have been advanced to candidacy by Graduate Studies.

 The comprehensive examination committee examines you on your transportation and related knowledge, including coverage of core courses and other courses in your Program of Study.
 Upon completion of the comprehensive examination, the Chair of the Committee must notify the Graduate Coordinator, indicating the following: